 Possible Moon Outside the Solar System

 Using the Hubble and Kepler space telescopes, astronomers uncovered tantalizing evidence for what could be the first discovery of a moon orbiting a planet outside our solar system.
 This moon candidate, which is 8,000 light-years from Earth, orbits a gas-giant planet that, in turn, orbits a star called Kepler-1625.
 Researchers caution that the moon hypothesis is tentative and must be confirmed by follow-up Hubble observations.
 (It is too far away to be directly photographed.
 Instead, its presence is inferred when it passes in front of the star, momentarily dimming its light.)
 Our solar system has eight major planets and nearly 200 moons.
 If our solar system is a typical example, this finding promises a new frontier for characterizing the nature of moons around extrasolar planets.
-Keep Reading
+Keep reading about this discovery.

 Young Red Dwarf Superflares Imperil Planets

 Approximately three-quarters of the stars in our galaxy are red dwarfs.
 Therefore, they host most of the planets in our galaxy that are potential abodes of life.
 However, young red dwarfs are very active stars, producing ultraviolet flares that blast out million-degree plasma with an intensity that could possibly strip off the atmospheres of planets, making them unsuitable for hosting life as we know it (at least on their surfaces).
 Hubble is observing such stars through a large program called HAZMAT (HAbitable Zones and M dwarf Activity across Time), an ultraviolet survey of red dwarfs at three different ages: young, intermediate, and old.
 The HAZMAT team found that flares from the youngest red dwarfs they surveyed (around 40 million years old) are 100 to 1,000 times more energetic than when the stars are older.
 Next, the HAZMAT program will study intermediate-aged red dwarfs that are 650 million years old, ultimately comparing each population of red dwarfs to understand their evolution.
-Keep Reading
+Learn more about the program.

 Infrared Light Around a Neutron Star

 A neutron star is the remnant of an exploded star that has been squeezed into a solid ball of neutrons with the extreme density of an atomic nucleus.
 Spinning neutron stars that radiate sweeping “lighthouse beams” of energy are called pulsars.
 These beams are normally seen in X-rays, gamma-rays, and radio waves.
 When astronomers used Hubble’s near-infrared vision to look at a nearby neutron star, they were surprised to see a gush of infrared light as well.
 That infrared light might come from a circumstellar disk 18 billion miles across.
 If confirmed as a disk, this result could change the understanding of neutron star evolution.
 Another idea is that a wind of subatomic particles from the pulsar’s magnetic field is slamming into interstellar gas.
 Astronomers will be able to further explore this discovery in the infrared by using NASA’s upcoming James Webb Space Telescope to better understand neutron star evolution.
-Keep Reading
+Keep reading about the neutron star.

 Faint Glow Within Galaxy Clusters Illuminates Dark Matter

 Using Hubble’s prior observations of six massive galaxy clusters in the Frontier Fields program, astronomers demonstrated that intracluster light—the diffuse glow between galaxies in a cluster—traces the path of dark matter, illuminating its distribution more accurately than existing methods that observe X-ray light.
 Intracluster light is an excellent tracer of dark matter in a galaxy cluster, because both the dark matter and the stars are freefloating—following exactly the same gravity.
 This method allows researchers to illuminate, with a very faint glow, the position of dark matter.
 Not only is the method accurate, but it is also more efficient since it relies only on deep imaging.
 This means more clusters and objects can be studied in less time, which may lead to more evidence of what dark matter consists of and how it behaves.
-Keep Reading
+Learn about dark matter.